Canonical definition

 PE is the wrong buyer when:

-- The owner wants to exit cleanly in twelve months.
+- The owner wants a clean exit quickly.

 - Cash flow is too lumpy to service debt predictably.